-Kent is famous for Castles, the White Cliffs of Dover and the golf isn't bad either.
+The county of Kent in Englands south east is famous for its Castles, the White Cliffs of Dover and the golf is pretty good as well!

 The Kent coast is easily reached from the continent with the Eurotunnel or ferry and is the perfect destination for a short break.

 Princes Golf ClubThe third course on the Kent coast to have held the Open championship, Prince’s was the place where Gene Sarazen first used his new invention the “Sand Wedge” in 1922 on the way to his only Open Championship victory.
 The course was changed from a 18 hole layout to a 27 holes in 1950’s which has left a tough test with its plateaued greens and rippled fairways.Prince’s is wonderful addition to any golf trip to the Kent coast.

 Royal Cinque Ports Golf ClubRoyal Cinque Ports is located in Deal, Kent just south of its more famous neighbour Royal St Georges in Sandwich.
 Cinque Ports has twice been host to the Open Championship in 1909 and in 1920.
 The course is an out and back affair on a relatively flat piece of terrain, but the general contouring of the fairways and with it having some of the best greens in the Britain make it a fabulous experience.
 The finishing stretch is particular brutal with seven long holes that play into the prevailing winds.

 Royal St Georges Golf ClubRoyal St Georges has hosted the Open Championship fourteen times the most of any course in England.
 The course opened in the 1880’s and has some of the largest dunes on the Open rota that facilitates some wonderful sea views on the front nine.
 The course is on a massive scale and there are several blind shots that make it a true adventure.
 A unique golf courses that offers a stern test to the very best players.